 Old Homestead Steakhouse has been a New York culinary landmark since 1868.
 With more than 140 years in service, the restaurant is one of the longest continually serving restaurants in America.

 Now Old Homestead brings its fantastic cuts of beef to Las Vegas at Caesars Palace.
-The Vegas location of Old Homestead, under the direction of General Manager Paul Slagle, creates a lively atmosphere that opens up to Cleopatra's Way in Caesars Palace.
+The Vegas location of Old Homestead creates a lively atmosphere that opens up to Cleopatra's Way in Caesars Palace.

 The décor at Old Homstead is simple and modern.
 The restaurant features comfortable banquettes and tables and chairs.
 However, the most decorative item at Old Homestead is the signature giant cow, just outside (and on top of) the restaurant's entrance.

-The food at Old Homestead, under the direction of Executive Chef Tim Henderson, also doesn't deviate much from traditional steakhouse fare -- and that's ok with patrons.
+The food at Old Homestead also doesn't deviate much from traditional steakhouse fare -- and that's ok with patrons.

 You might not get much further than the shellfish platter at Old Homestead.
 A delicious selection of fresh oysters, lobster and shrimp are served with dipping sauces.
 However, the most impressive part of the shellfish platter isn't the dry ice or that it's two-tiered.
 It's the giant crab legs, weighing approximately 12 ounces each!